Utkarsh-webdev/Quick-notes-app/README.md

 ## 📣 What's Special?

 This project showcases not just my coding skills but also:

-- My design-to-code thinking process 🧠
+- 🧠 My design-to-code thinking process
-- UX/UI decisions based on real use cases 🎯
+- 🎯 UX/UI decisions based on real use cases
-- Ability to convert wireframes into a working app 🎨➡💻
+- 🎨 Ability to convert wireframes into a working app
+- 💡 Clean, responsive layout that adapts to light & dark modes

 ---